Skip to content

 CLI

-Command-line tools for receipt verification, conformance testing, policy authoring, and evidence bundling.
-Verify receipts, run conformance suites, and author peac.txt policies from the terminal.
+Command-line tools for signed interaction record issuance, execution evidence capture, receipt verification, conformance testing, and policy authoring.
+Issue portable signed records, verify receipts, run conformance suites, and author peac.txt policies — all from the terminal.

 Package: @peac/cli